 Check that all seat controls such as seat adjusters, seatback recliner, etc. operate smoothly and that all latches lock securely in any position.
-Check that the head restraints move up and down smoothly and that the locks hold securely in any latched position.
-For folding-down and swing-up rear seat cushion, check that the latches lock securely.
+For folding-up rear seatbacks, check that the latches lock securely.

 Seat belts

 Check that the seat belt system such as buckles, retractors and anchors operate properly and smoothly.
 Make sure the belt webbing is not cut, frayed, worn or damaged.